leandro-zeballos/grow-react-exercise/README.md

 ### Additional notes:

-The react app assumes the server for consuming the representatives/senators will be running at: 'http://localhost:3000/' ( this is specified in  src/actions/index.js where it makes the request. ).
+The react app assumes the server for consuming the representatives/senators data will be running at: 'http://localhost:3000/' ( this is specified in  src/actions/index.js where it makes the request. ).